mkp170791/numpy/doc/neps/nep-0022-ndarray-duck-typing-overview.rst

 First, there are lots of very clear use cases.
-Potential consumers of the full duck array interface include almost every package that uses numpy (scipy, sklearn, astropy, ...), and in particular packages that provide array-wrapping-classes that handle multiple types of arrays, such as xarray and dask.array.
+Potential consumers of the full duck array interface include almost every package that uses numpy_demo (scipy, sklearn, astropy, ...), and in particular packages that provide array-wrapping-classes that handle multiple types of arrays, such as xarray and dask.array.
 Potential implementers of the full duck array interface include: distributed arrays, sparse arrays, masked